Updated on: 3/22/2019

 At Davis Law Group, we’ve spoken to hundreds of victims of crashes involving semi-trucks and other large commercial vehicles.
 Because semi-trucks are such massive vehicles, crashes involving them frequently cause horrific injuries or death.
 When insurance claims comes into play, victims of these crashes are often left struggling to navigate a complicated system of legal rights and responsibilities.

-These are just a few of the questions that a semi-truck accident lawyer would ask while investigating a case like Monday’s accident.
+These are just a few of the questions that a commercial truck accident lawyer would ask while investigating a case like Monday’s accident.

 Was the semi-truck driver able to see the car in the roadway?
 Ideally, truckers should always be able to see any obstructions in the road ahead of them, especially on a highway with sufficient lighting.
 Unfortunately, poor visibility caused by bad road design can sometimes make it hard to see a vehicle in the road ahead even if its hazard lights are on.